Bianca-Pasat/MOI/docs/source/genes.rst

 DEA
 ---

-Now,is time to perform differential expression analysis.
+It is time now to perform differential expression analysis.
 We provide three different algorithms for that, which we describe below.

 Note